fttlov/JCAdvance/README.md

 - One main profile for all.
 You can still switch between profiles and create new ones
 - Fully configurable hotkeys to activate Gyro modes with two-buttons combinations support (like R+HOME)
 - Add Gyro Space option - an important option for aiming (see more in Technical changes)
-- Add Poling rate option. igher the value - smoother the motion
+- Add Poling rate option.
+Higher the value - smoother the motion
 - Add option to read Gyro data from left Joy-con (by defaul - only for right)
 - Add Smooth motion filter
 - (Experimental) External pedal now working with almost known dinput wheels\pedals (not just Arduino)